aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/globalizationsettings/_index.md

 ```

-For the description of this property, please see [getChartSettings()](../../com.aspose.cells/globalizationsettings\#getChartSettings--)
+Sets the Chart of this[ChartGlobalizationSettings](../../com.aspose.cells/chartglobalizationsettings)

 **Parameters:**
 | Parameter | Type | Description |